Killyleagh Castle: 17th century

-In 1667 the 2nd Earl married Lady Alice Moore, daughter of the Earl of Drogheda, and their only child died in infancy.
-Lady Alice discovered that her father-in-law, the 1st Earl of Clanbrassil, had stated in his will that should Henry die without issue the estate should be divided between five Hamilton cousins, the eldest sons of his five uncles.
-She destroyed the will and had her husband make his own will in 1674, leaving the estate to her.
-Henry died of poisoning in 1675, then Lady Alice died in 1677, leaving the estate to her brother.
-The cousins, however, were aware of the 1st Earl's will and pursued their rights as inheritors.
+In 1667, the 2nd Earl married Lady Alice Moore, daughter of the Earl of Drogheda, and their only child died in infancy.
+Lady Alice discovered that her father-in-law, the 1st Earl of Clanbrassil (by the first creation), had stated in his will that should his son, the 2nd Earl, die without issue, the estate should be divided between five Hamilton cousins, the eldest sons of his five uncles.
+She destroyed the will and had her husband, the 2nd Earl, make his own will in 1674, leaving the estate to her.
+Henry, Lord Clanbrassil, died of poisoning in 1675, then Lady Alice died in 1677, leaving the estate to her brother.
+The cousins, however, were aware of the 1st Earl's will, and pursued their rights as inheritors.
 The matter was concluded 20 years later when a copy of the original will was discovered.
 By then, the cousins were all dead.
-The last to die was James Hamilton of Neilsbrook, County Antrim, son of Archibald Hamilton, the next brother of James Hamilton, 1st Viscount Claneboye.
-James Hamilton of Neilsbrook had been confident of a settlement in his favour and had bequeathed the estate to be divided in two, with one half going to his daughter Anne Stevenson, née Hamilton, and the other half to his younger brothers Gawn and William Hamilton.
-In 1697 the probate court divided the castle, with Gawn and William gaining the main house and the two towers and their niece Anne receiving the bawn and gate house.
+The last to die was James Hamilton of Neilsbrook, County Antrim, son of Archibald Hamilton, the next brother of the 1st Viscount Claneboye.
+James Hamilton of Neilsbrook had been confident of a settlement in his favour and had bequeathed the estate to be divided in two, with one half going to his daughter Anne Stevenson (née Hamilton), and the other half to his younger brothers Gawn and William Hamilton.
+In 1697, the probate court divided the castle, with Gawn and William gaining the main house and the two towers and their niece Anne receiving the bawn and gate house.
 Gawn and William had to open a new entrance on the north side in order to enter their castle.

 18th and 19th centuries

 William died without children in 1716 and the castle passed to successive generations of Gawn Hamilton's descendants.
-Gawn's great-grandson Archibald Hamilton Rowan, an Irish nationalist of the United Irishmen, lived in the castle as one of his homes between 1806 and 1834 after his return from exile in America.
+Gawn's great-grandson, Archibald Hamilton Rowan, an Irish nationalist of the United Irishmen, lived in the castle as one of his homes between 1806 and 1834 after his return from exile in America.